-Secondly, politically, England had followed with particular attention to the situation in Albania, which could become the domain of English interests in exploiting the Albanian altitude43.
+Secondly, politically, England had followed with particular attention to the situation in Albania, which could become the domain of English interests in exploiting the Albanian altitude.

 So Albania admitted to the League of Nations remained under international protection in terms of its rights to independence and territorial integrity.
 Any intervention against Albania would be brought to the side of the League of Nations, which would have to check that none of the Balkan powers acted to break Albania.
 As a conclusion we can say that for the Albanian side, the agreement made in advance with the English government had achieved a great political victory.
 Albania's accession to the League of Nations was a consequence of itself, while in international affiliation, the admission of a country to the League of Nations brought with it its recognition as a state.
-This act marked a recognition of the Albanian size at the Ambassadors Conference in Paris.
+This act marked a recognition of the Albanian state and government and paved the way for the fair resolution of the Albanian issue at the Ambassadors Conference in Paris.
 On November 9, 1921, this Conference made its final decision on Albania: the recognition of Albania's independence and the borders of 1913, with some changes in the northeast in favor of Serbia.

-41 - The newspaper "Dielli" Boston, November 11, 1921, nr.
+&lt;sup>41 - The newspaper "Dielli" Boston, November 11, 1921, nr.
 2285, f.
 1 art "The British Government makes the first step 11 November 1921".

-42 - The newspaper "The Sun", Boston, November 12, 1921, no. 2286, f.
+&lt;sup>42 - The newspaper "The Sun", Boston, November 12, 1921, no. 2286, f.
 1. art "Faik Konica sends telegram to the Prime Minister".

-43 - England's interest in Albania's kerosene sources was becoming more and more.
+&lt;sup>43 - England's interest in Albania's kerosene sources was becoming more and more.
 Taking advantage of the difficult international position of the Albanian state, the English government announced to Tirana that it would make Albania's accession to the League of Nations possible if the Albanian government would give Anglo-Persian angling Persian society an exclusive right to seek and used kerosene in Albania.
 The government of Iliaz Vrioni, who in November 1920 replaced that of Sulejman Delvina, unconditionally accepted the above mentioned English requirement.
 History of Albania, ul. third (1912-1944), Tirana 1984, p.
 239.